-Aerospace Engineers report using a deep pool of skills on the job.
-Most notably, skills in Project Management, Systems Engineering, Technical Analysis, and Engineering Design are correlated to pay that is above average, with boosts between 3 percent and 9 percent.
-Skills that are correlated to lower pay, on the other hand, include SolidWorks, AutoCAD, and autodesk autocad.
+Aerospace Engineers seem to exploit a large range of skills on the job.
+Most notably, skills in Project Management, Systems Engineering, Technical Analysis, and Engineering Design are correlated to pay that is above average, with boosts between 4 percent and 10 percent.
+Skills that pay less than market rate include AutoCAD, SolidWorks, and autodesk autocad.
 Those proficient in Engineering Design are, more often than not, also skilled in Matlab, Systems Engineering, and Microsoft Office.

 Pay by Experience Level for Aerospace Engineer